-Denton bail fund founded by Guyer student raised $10,000 and helped free nine people
+Denton Bail Fund founded by Guyer student raised $10,000 and helped free nine people

 “If someone’s arrested and goes to jail for 30 days on a charge any of us on this call who have support networks can get out of in one night, they are forced to make really tough choices to get by,” Spoon said.
 “If a family has to choose [between] paying bail for the breadwinner of a household and paying a bill, they’re pushed to desperate measures.”

 She said through the fund, they’re trying to help end the cycle of poverty and violence.
-In an article published in the American Bar Association’s Human Rights Magazine, John Mathews II and Felipe Curiel of The Justice Collaborative, explain the cash bail system led to wealth-based incarceration where people of color and the less affluent end up waiting in jail while they wait for their trials.

-Mathews II and Curiel wrote that people can cycle in and out of jail because they can’t afford to pay old fines as debt grows from new ones.
+In an article published in the American Bar Association’s Human Rights Magazine, John Mathews II and Felipe Curiel of The Justice Collaborative argue that the cash bail system has led to wealth-based incarceration, in which people of color and the less affluent end up waiting in jail while they await their trials.
+People can cycle in and out of jail because they can’t afford to pay old fines as debt grows from new ones, they say in their article.

 “It’s not very fair for poor folks to sit in jail if they can’t get out,” Escalante said.